DUS welcomes new high school principal, middle school assistant principal - Leader Publications

 The board unanimously approved the hires of Stephanie Mitchell to be the new principal for Dowagiac Union High School and Kristen Pratley to be the new assistant principal for Dowagiac Middle School during Monday’s meeting at Dowagiac Middle School.

 Mitchell replaces Kelly Millin, who in June was named the new superintendent for Hartford Public Schools.
-Pratley replaces Nichole Hulett, who is now the coordinator for the district’s Pathfinders Alternative Education program.
+Pratley replaces Nichole Hulett, who is now directing the district’s Pathfinders Alternative Education program.

 “We’re very excited,” said Superintendent Jonathan Whan.
 “I think we hired two quality people.
 I love their energy and knowledge.
 Their backgrounds are unique and diverse.
 We’re excited to add them to the team.”